Skip to main content

 Three indexes cover the hot paths: parent lookups (idx_pages_parent), timeline queries (idx_pages_updated), and version lookups (idx_versions_page).

-The pages table uses ON DELETE SET NULL for the parent foreign key -- deleting a parent orphans children rather than cascade-deleting them.
-The page_versions table uses ON DELETE CASCADE -- deleting a page removes its version history, which is the right behavior (you don't want orphaned versions cluttering the database).
+The pages table uses ON DELETE SET NULL for the parent foreign key; deleting a parent orphans children rather than cascade-deleting them.
+The page_versions table uses ON DELETE CASCADE; deleting a page removes its version history, preventing orphaned versions from cluttering the database.

 Lines of Code

-At 2,100 lines, the Confluence clone is the leanest of the three -- roughly a third the size of the Trello clone (6,800 lines) and half the Harvest clone (4,700 lines).
-This makes sense: a knowledge base is architecturally simpler than time tracking with invoicing or a Kanban board with drag-and-drop.
-The complexity lives in the TipTap editor, which is a third-party library doing the heavy lifting.
+At 2,100 lines, the Confluence clone is the leanest of the three, roughly a third the size of the Trello clone (6,800 lines) and half the Harvest clone (4,700 lines).
+A knowledge base is architecturally simpler than time tracking with invoicing or a Kanban board with drag-and-drop.
+The complexity lives in the TipTap editor, a third-party library doing the heavy lifting.

 The CSS at 715 lines covers the full layout, editor styling (ProseMirror content rendering, toolbars, menus), sidebar, version history panel, command palette, and responsive behavior.
-Not as extensive as the Trello clone's 1,448 lines, but comprehensive enough for a clean, usable interface.
+At roughly half the Trello clone's 1,448 lines, it still delivers a clean, usable interface.

 Testing